This is a list of schools and programs that focus on the most affordable accelerated Online Masters In Journalism.

 14. University of Massachusetts Amherst

 University of Massachusetts Amherst offers an online Journalism Graduate Certificate that requires the completion of 16 to 17 graduate credits in five classes.
 UMass Amherst’s Masters in Journalism online degree program is taught by award-winning professors with professional journalistic experience.
-Students enrolled in this online Masters in Journalism degree program are required to take classes in news writing & reporting, journalism ethics, and introduction to journalism/news literacy, among others
+Students enrolled in this online Journalism Masters degree are required to take classes in news writing & reporting, journalism ethics, digital media production tools, and introduction to journalism/news literacy, among others

 Highlight: UMass Amherst is the state’s third-largest school, with only Harvard and Boston University having more students.